khaleohansana/fspt-1117-first-repo/README.md

 "were walking down the street with my 2 pitull's and his bulldog" "and all of a sudden a random meteor comes from the sky" "crashing into the lake not far from my casa"
+"all of a sudden a bunch of aliens burst thru the wake of the lake"